The Sonnentag Complex

 The Sonnentag Complex has had a measurable impact on Eau Claire’s economy and community life.

-• Created Jobs Across Multiple Sectors: The development brought in new employment opportunities in areas like hospitality, entertainment, and facility operations.
+Created Jobs Across Multiple Sectors: The development of The Sonnentag Complex has brought in new employment opportunities in areas like hospitality, entertainment, and facility operations.

-• Boosted Regional Tourism: With sports tournaments, concerts, and community events on the calendar, the complex attracted visitors from across the Midwest and beyond.
+Boosted Local & Regional Tourism: With sports tournaments, concerts, and community events on the calendar, the complex has attracted visitors from across the Midwest and beyond.

-• Increased Foot Traffic for Local Businesses: Shops, cafes, and restaurants near the venue saw a steady rise in customers thanks to event attendees.
+Increased Foot Traffic for Local Businesses: Shops, cafés, and restaurants near The Sonnentag Complex have seen a steady rise in new customers thanks to event attendees.

-• Spurred Infrastructure Improvements: To support the increased activity, the City invested in upgraded roads and transit, which further benefited nearby neighborhoods and businesses.
+Spurred Infrastructure Improvements: To support the increased activity, the City has invested in upgraded roads and transit, further benefiting nearby businesses and neighborhoods.

-• Raised Property Values: Homes and commercial spaces near The Sonnentag became more desirable, leading to increased values and higher local tax revenue.
+Raised Commercial & Residential Property Values: Homes and commercial spaces near The Sonnentag Complex have become more desirable, leading to increased values and higher local tax revenue.

-• Drew Major Events to Eau Claire: The facility opened doors to host large-scale competitions, trade shows, and performances—bringing in revenue and elevating Eau Claire’s regional profile.
+Drew Major Events to Eau Claire: The facility opened its doors to host large-scale competitions, trade shows, and performances—bringing in revenue and elevating Eau Claire’s regional profile.

-• Enhanced the City’s Cultural Scene: By supporting arts programming and accessible community events, The Sonnentag became a new anchor for Eau Claire’s creative spirit.
+Enhanced the City’s Cultural Scene: By supporting arts programming and accessible community events, The Sonnentag Complex has become a new anchor near the already popular downtown region for Eau Claire’s creative spirit.

 The Sonnentag Complex has already become a point of pride for Eau Claire.
 With its blend of sports, wellness, culture, and community programming, it’s bringing people together and has raised the bar for what a shared public space can offer.
 Whether you were there to catch a game, attend a workshop, or just enjoy a walk along the river trail, the facility offers something for everyone.
 And in doing so, it’s adding a powerful new investment to Eau Claire’s story of growth and collaboration.